decred/dcrdocs/docs/governance/politeia.md

 Proposal voting works, initially, as a robust signalling mechanism from the Decred stakeholders to the people who control the project fund wallet.
 Over time, this will be iterated towards a DAE that decentralizes the functions currently performed by trusted humans.
 When the DAE is ready, it will control the project fund wallet directly.

-For proposals that request funding, an initial set of guidelines and examples has been prepared (see bottom of this page)[https://github.com/decred/politeia/blob/master/politeia.md].
+For proposals that request funding, an initial set of guidelines and examples has been prepared.
+It can be found at the bottom of [this page](https://github.com/decred/politeia/blob/master/politeia.md).
 Guidelines for good proposals and policies for censoring proposals will be iterated once Politeia is live.